Raheemshah2809/The-Student-Marketplace/README.md

 ### **_Upcoming Features_**
 Here is a list of upcoming features that are being worked on.
 - Add a feature to let users know what uni they have come from to see if it's far or not for pick up or collection.
+(Starting Soon)
 - Remove animations from the index page, as it lags the page when loading and it does not look clean.
+(Done)
 - Style Search bar on New page.
+(Doing)
 - Fix Highlight on news page and sidebar (hover elements).
+(Doing)
 - Successful Upload Color To Green (currently orange).
+(Done)

 **_A Trello board was created to keep on top of features and stuff I was doing so I don't lose track._**
 - Here is a link (https://github.com/Raheemshah2809/The-Student-Marketplace/projects/1)